 Chief Akin-Olugbade: That is why, Mr Chairman, I should have thought that the prospects of opportunists looking forward to getting the hard-earned money of our less privileged people should be avoided.
-Most of us here are privileged because if we were not in politics we would still have done well.
+Most of us here are privileged because if we were in the same of the not in politics we would still have done well.
 But there are millions of our people who are not as privileged and from whom we collect direct and indirect taxes by way of increases on matches, candles and so on and so forth.